 South Luangwa National Park Lodges

-South Luangwa National Park has a wide range of accommodation options, from budget backpackers to luxury safaris inside the park.
+South Luangwa National Park has a wide range of accommodation options, whether you’re a solo budget backpacker or on a family safari.

 Since I was backpacking, I stayed just outside the park at Marula lodge which offers guided safari packages.
 I booked the 3N/2 day package which cost $210 USD.
 The price included all meals, three nights accommodations in a shared dorm (they also have private rooms), and two daily game drives.
 The staff at Mwufe are excellent, and they have a pool which is essential in the Zambian heat.
 The location of the lodge is beautiful.
 It’s set right next to the river where you can often see wildlife for free.
 I spotted hippos, elephants, baboons, monkeys, and countless birds.